yinwang0/pysonar2/README.md

 PySonar2 is a type inferencer and indexer for Python, which does sophisticated interprocedural analysis to infer types.
-It is one of the underlying technologies that powers the code search site <a href="https://sourcegraph.com/github.com/rails/rails">Sourcegraph</a>.
+It is one of the underlying technologies that power the code search site <a href="https://sourcegraph.com/github.com/rails/rails">Sourcegraph</a>.

 To understand its properties, please refer to my blog posts: